 When necessary the University Corporate Card should be used for the prepayment of all travel expenses however when not feasible, the traveler should request prepayment via eREQ.

 The Corporate Card cannot be used to pay for Meals & Incidentals when taking per diem allowances.
 See Per Diem Rates or the Per Diem Need to Know Tip Sheet.

 - Reimbursement for actual costs incurred via original receipts

 - Per Diem for meals and incidental expenses (M&IE)

 If the employee has out of pocket travel expenses, they should be entered in the e-Expense (Apptricity) report.
 See Obtaining Access to e-Expense.
 An employee can use the e-expense system themselves, or receipts and required trip information/travel intake form can be sent to TSS for processing (via email, web or campus mail).
 Note that even if an employee sends receipts to TSS for processing, e-Expense access is required because the TSS travel group will route the employee's report for approval through this system.
 It is important to complete your travel report in a timely fashion.
 Read this section for specifics regarding actions taken as a result of untimely reports.

-In the event that a traveler has lost a receipt, a missing receipt affidavit signed by the traveler and school finance director/EAD/VP will be allowed.
+In the event that a traveler has lost a receipt, a missing receipt affidavit signed by the traveler and school finance director/Executive Associate Dean (EAD)/VP will be allowed.
 This should be in rare cases.
 If you need assistance getting a missing receipt from a hotel or rental car company, TSS can help.
 Hotel receipts are required by the IRS.